Imjin War: Naval forces

-Joseon cannons such as this one were extensively used by the Joseon navy.

-In contrast to the Japanese advantages on land, the Koreans possessed an advantage at sea.
-Korean ships were faster and more maneuverable, more heavily built, with thick wooden hulls impervious to musket fire, and were equipped with large cannons capable of blasting cannonballs clean through Japanese hulls.
+Compared to Japanese ships, Korean ones were faster, more maneuverable, more heavily built, with thick wooden hulls impervious to musket fire, and were equipped with large cannons.
 The standard Korean ship was the panokseon, similar in appearance to standard Japanese warships, but larger and with heavy cannons; most Japanese ships had no cannons at all at the start of the war.
 The famous heavily armored and armed "turtle ships" were a minority of the Korean navy's ships.
 Korean and Japanese accounts both talk much of the "turtle ships", but no such ship has survived, and historians still debate about what turtle ships looked like, though most now agree that they were, in fact, turtle-shaped.

 The centralized structure of the Korean navy was also a factor in its successes.
-With Hideyoshi unable to directly command the Japanese naval effort, each daimyō was left to himself to work out how best to face the Korean threat, according to his own interests.
+With Hideyoshi unable to directly command the Japanese naval effort, each daimyo was left to himself to work out how best to face the Korean threat, according to his own interests.
 Personal motivations greatly hindered the Japanese in facing the unified fleet of Yi Sun-sin, eventually made supreme commander of the whole Korean navy, a role the Japanese had no counterpart to.

-The Japanese, who almost totally lacked naval artillery as they relied on anti-personnel naval techniques such as boarding and small arms fire, could be outranged and bombarded with impunity by Korean ships outside the range of Japanese muskets, arrows, and catapults.
-When the Japanese attempted to outfit cannon to their ships, their lightweight ship design (most Japanese ships were modified merchant vessels) prohibited using more than a few per vessel, and they usually lacked the range or firepower of their Korean counterparts.
+The Japanese, who almost totally lacked naval artillery as they relied on anti-personnel naval techniques such as naval boarding and small arms fire, could be outranged and bombarded with impunity by Korean ships outside the range of Japanese muskets, arrows, and catapults.
+When the Japanese attempted to rerofit cannons to their ships, their lightweight ship design precluded the use of more than a few per vessel, and they usually lacked the range or firepower of their Korean counterparts.
 In order to bolster their fleet, the Japanese considered employing two Portuguese galleons in the invasion.